Equipment Preventive and Predictive Maintenance (and How Software Can Help)

 There are typically two kinds of triggers that start preventive maintenance operations:

-Usage-Based Preventive Maintenance – inspect and replace parts based on production cycles.
+- Usage-Based Preventive Maintenance – inspect and replace parts based on number of completed production cycles.

 Either of these specific triggers helps maintenance teams stay ahead of basic repairs, thus preventing major stoppages.
 But what is the difference between preventive and predictive maintenance?

 Predictive Maintenance is similar to Preventive Maintenance, in that it tries to proactively prevent major shutdowns.
 But instead, predictive maintenance relies on system-generated data to trigger repair notifications.
 Under predictive maintenance, teams perform maintenance when sensors, Programmable Logic Controllers (PLCs), and other Internet of Things (IoT) applications indicate that a part or component is failing or has reached a standard where failure is imminent.
 So in other words, predictive maintenance is based on real-time component conditions; this is different from time and usage-based preventive maintenance, where you base repairs or replacements on predetermined component life expectation standards.

 With predictive maintenance, you have more control over your maintenance and rely on much less guesswork.
 Factories need to incorporate a combination of both preventive and predictive maintenance approaches and practices to optimize equipment performance, longevity, and repeatability.

 What Do Preventive and Predictive Maintenance Mean to Factories?